 YOUR GUIDE TO FINANCIAL AID

-At Mercyhurst University, we understand that paying for a private college education is often a concern for many students and families.
-As you and your family consider your various college offers, it is important to remember that a college education is more than a four-year commitment; it is an investment that will yield benefits throughout your lifetime.
+At Mercyhurst University, we understand that paying for a private college education is often a concern for students and families.
+As you and your family consider your various college offers, remember that a college education is more than a four-year commitment; it is an investment that will yield benefits throughout your lifetime.
 And because we believe in the value of a Mercyhurst education, we want to be sure we’re providing competitive, affordable financial aid offers for students to attend this university.

 Throughout the financial aid process, as questions arise, we encourage you to consult this webpage for detailed information on your financial aid award, as well as the availability of scholarships and loans in general.
-Your admissions counselor is also available at any time to answer your questions or walk you through your financial aid offer to help you understand the bottom line.
+Your admissions counselor is also available to answer your questions or walk you through your financial aid offer to help you understand the bottom line.

 Key Financial Aid Dates

 - Oct.
 1, 2022 – The 2023-2024 FAFSA becomes available.

-- May 1, 2021 – Deadline to file for PHEAA grants (Pennsylvania residents only).
+- April 30, 2023 – Deadline to file FAFSA for Pennsylvania State Grant eligibility (Pennsylvania residents only).

-- Summer 2021 – Complete Master Promissory Note and Entrance Counseling.
-Your student loans will not be posted to your account until you have completed these documents.
+- Summer 2023 – Complete your Master Promissory Note (MPN) and Entrance Counseling.
+Your federal student loans will not post to your account until you have completed these documents.
 New students: watch your application portal over the summer for MPN and Entrance Counseling instructions as part of virtual orientation.

 - August 2023 – Fall semester payments are due.

 Financial Aid Terminology

-The Federal Student Aid (FSA) ID refers to the username and password that you must use to log in to the FAFSA.
-For dependent students, both the student and a parent must have their own unique FSA IDs.
-You can register for your ID by visiting the FAFSA website.
-There is no charge for this service.
+Your Federal Student Aid (FSA) ID is the username and password that you use to log in to the FAFSA.
+For dependent students, both the student and a parent must have their own unique FSA ID.
+Create your FSA ID by visiting the Student Aid website.
+There is no charge for this service

-The Student Aid Report is the report generated when a student successfully files the FAFSA; it is a summary of the information submitted.
+A Student Aid Report (SAR) is generated when a student successfully files the FAFSA; it includes a summary of the information you submitted.